This is for guidance purposes only, so don’t take it as legal advice.

 - unrestricted access to collaboration tools like GitHub, Stack Overflow and IRC

-Take every opportunity to contribute back to open source projects you use.
-Contributions may be in the form of:
+Take every opportunity to contribute back to the open source projects you use, which can be in the form of:

 - source code